Home > How to Configure Guide Bot

 THEN action options include:

 - Transfer to widget : This will transfer the chat to the widget you choose under the Select widget option, and direct it to the team on that widget.
 The chat will be assigned based on your rules for that widget.
-Make sure that widget is configured to be able to received transferred chats from under Settings – Agent settings.
+Make sure that widget is configured to be able to receive chat transfers from under Settings – Agent settings.

 - Route to tag : If routing by tag is enabled, you will be able to route the chat to agents in the current widget who have that tag.
 Bots can also have tags, allowing you to route to a specific secondary bot.